The Two Synod Solution

 member may speak when the matter

-under consideration concerns that minister.
+under consideration concerns that

-The continued status of each inactive member
+minister.
+The continued status of

-shall be reviewed annually up to three years.
+be reviewed annually up to three

-If at the end of three years the minister has not
+years.
+If at the end of three years

-been restored to active membership or
+to active membership or

-Membership-at-Large, their Presbytery shall
+Membership-at-Large, their Presbytery

-delete that person's name form the appropriate
+shall delete that person's name form

-roll of Presbytery and may give that person a
+and may give that person a

-certificate of membership to a particular church.
+certificate of membership to a particular

 Proposed Amendment